 This story is part of my solo backpacking trip from Bengaluru to Spiti valley, covering Bengaluru- Delhi- Shimla – Sangla- Chitkul – Reckong Peo – Kalpa – Nako – Geu – Tabo and return.
 Each of these places visited have been written about in separate posts.
-Please do take some time to read all my posts and share your thoughts 🙂
+This entire journey has been compiled into a book.
+You can avail it on Amazon or read it for free using your Kindle.
+Use the link below:

 The weather had gotten colder and windier when I woke up that morning at the Nako homestay.
 The met department had issued an alert for a possible snowfall in the next 48hours.
 After finishing my breakfast, I decided to head further up the highway.
 My intention was to drop by a village named Geu, enroute and reach Tabo for the night’s stay.
 Geu is a small deviation from the highway with no direct connectivity of public transportation.
 I enquired with a couple of people at Nako for a taxi and I was offered a round trip for Rs.4000.
 I didn’t want to return and having to pay that amount even for a drop seemed more since I was on a budget trip.
 I decided to take a chance and go there by myself.
 I boarded the next public bus until Geu cross and hoped to hitch a ride to Geu or hike up the 8kms road leading to the village.
 ‘Why so much adventure?’, one may ask curiously.
 “I wanted to see a mummy in India, the unknown, for which Indians travel to afar countries.”
 Not many people know that there are about five mummies in India itself, out of which the one I was going to see is of a Buddhist Llama.
 It is believed to be over 500 years old and has been there in the open without any preservatives.